How To Fix a Gap Around a Door

-If you have big gaps along the latch side of your doors, they were probably prehung in their frames at the factory and installed as a unit.
-The installer should have adjusted the frame with shims to leave about a 1/8-in. gap along the latch side, about the thickness of two quarters (coins).
+The most likely reason for the gap is that they were probably prehung in their frames at the factory and installed as a unit.
+The installer should have adjusted the frame with shims to leave about a 1/8-in. gap along the latch side, about the thickness of two coins when hanging the doors.
 Sometimes the gap is far too wide.

-To readjust the door frame, you have to remove the trim along the latch side to get at the shims.
+To readjust the door frame, you have to remove the trim along the door’s latch side to get at the shims.
 This job can be a hassle, especially if you have painted trim.
 So try this trick first.
 Slip a 1/16-in.-thick cardboard shim strip behind each hinge (Photos with steps 1 and 2 below).
 This will widen the gap along the hinge side and narrow the gap along the latch side.
-Hopefully, this shim will be enough to make the latch solid
+Hopefully, this shim will be enough to make the latch solid.

-1. Loosen the Hinge
+Loosen the hinge

 Loosen the hinge screws in the jamb and insert a 1/16-in.-thick x 3/8-in.-wide piece of cardboard behind the hinge leaf.
 Push it against the screws and retighten them

-2. Repeat for Each Shim
+Repeat for Each Shim